misterhat/hypem/README.md

 # hypem-stream
 Search and stream music from Hype Machine!
 Provides a simple, node-friendly interface to access Hype Machine's search, art and music download streams.
-All of the strams are lazy so feel free to store as many references as you please.
+All of the streams are lazy so feel free to store as many references as you please.
 *hypem* also supports the command-line.
 See the *CLI* section for more details.

 ## Installation